Buy official Rugby World Cup 2023 Rugby Shirts from rugbystuff.com

 Gilbert have once again been chosen as the official ball supplier for Rugby World Cup 2023.
 The striking design for the 2023 RWC ball includes the official colours designed by tournament organisers, France 2023, with the official event mark and official tournament hashtag #RWC2023 included on 2 panels.
 As the finishing touch, the iconic RWC Webb Ellis trophy icon is included on either end of the ball.

-Rugbystuff.com will stock official RWC 2023 branded merchandise, replica rugby shirts, rugby balls, training kit and leisurewear from the competing nations, as South Africa look to pick up the Webb Ellis Cup for the fourth time.
+Rugbystuff.com stock official RWC 2023 branded merchandise, replica rugby shirts, rugby balls, training kit and leisurewear from the competing nations, as South Africa look to pick up the Webb Ellis Cup for the fourth time.